dphfox/wolf/docs/00-design/06-operations.md

 2 * (5 + 3)
 ```

-In most execution environments, the entire file or expression is implicitly
-encased in a block.

 ## Special notation

 Certain functions in Wolf are important enough to have special notation.